 As long as you are here, I can assume that you want to know what your dream team should look like.
 Am I right?
 Are you interested in finding out how the development process would feel?
 Do you want to have insights into the secrets of a perfect work flow?
 Do you want to understand who is in charge of a project, or who is responsible for 'project synergy'?
 Finally, what is your role in this game?
-So let's not waste any more time and figure out what are the software development team roles and responsibilities at Cleveroad
+So let's not waste any more time and figure out what are the web and mobile development team roles and responsibilities at Cleveroad

 Software development team structure

 A number of team members (as well as their roles) may vary depending on a company and which software development methodology it employs.
 Because we are engaged in web and mobile development, Cleveroad is a strong supporter of Agile methodologies.
 Namely, Scrum.

 Scrum itself is a simple framework aimed at providing a perfect team collaboration on complex software projects.
 The objective of Scrum methodology is to focus mostly on repeatedly-changing requirements to create a product that meets evolving business needs.
 So here's your first insight into software development team structure.

 Software development team structure at Cleveroad

 Before the project start: Project team roles and responsibilities

 Long before developers get down to coding, our the first stage of your project development is underway.
 This stage is no less important than bespoke development.
 That is why we gather top professionals that ensure your project will be successfully implemented.